 The club level FreeMotion treadmills are just about the most exciting machines we’ve seen in a long time.
 They are an ICON brand now, having been acquired in 2001, and renamed FreeMotion Fitness after their original name, Ground Zero Fitness, became a downer after 9/11.
 The appeal of these beauties can be described in one word: luxury.

 The new Freemotion brand is their attempt to carve a niche among the high-priced, club-level specialty market, and they’ve got a winner with these machines.

-The FreeMotion brand of treadmills also features BioStride™ Deck cushioning which absorbs the impact at the front of the belt where the foot falls, yet will be firmer at the rear of the deck where the back foot pushes off.
+The FreeMotion brand of treadmills also feature BioStride™ Deck and Reflex cushioning, which absorb the impact at the front of the belt where the foot falls, yet will be firmer at the rear of the deck where the back foot pushes off.
 The adjustable cushioning technology lowers impact on your joints by up to 38%.